Arkadiy-Garber/FeGenie/README.md

 ## Sample command:

     python3 FeGenie.v.5.py -DB HMM-lib/ -bin_dir your/genomes/ -bin_ext fa -contigs_source single -bit HMM-bitcutoffs.txt -d 10 -out fegenie-out -inflation 100 -t 4

+A few more things: you can control a some parameters: the '-d' option controls the distance between genes that will is allowable for cluster-identication.
+In the sample command above, that paramters is set to 10, meaning that if two genes have less than 10 genes between them, they will be considered as part of a potential cluster.
+The '-inflation' parameters dictates the values that are outputed in the